molarmanful/kirsch/README.md

 Patched Nerd Fonts that cover the rest of the Nerd Fonts are available.
 The "Mono" variant uses smaller glyphs (single- instead of double-width) and works for terminals that can't mix widths.

+### Propo

+For terminals like foot with partial bleed, a Propo variant of kirsch is available.
+This variant adjusts the glyphs such that their cells won't be cut off by the terminal's font renderer.

 ### Nixpkgs